FridahWatetuMuthoni/Algorithms-and-datastructures/README.md

 1. Singly Linked List -> a node only stores the pointer to the next node
 2. Doubly linked list-> a node store the pointer to both the next and the previous node

+## MERGE SORT

+Merge sort is a divide and conquer algorithm which basically means that the algorithm breaks down problems into multiple subproblems reculsively untill they become simple to solve.
+Then the solutions are combined to solve the original problem
+The merge sort has a O(n *  log n) running time
+This is the optimal running time for comparison based algorithms The General Principles of Merge Sort:

+1. Split array in half
+2. Call Merge Sort on each half to sort them recursively
+3. Merge both halves into one sorted array